satunr/CoVar/README.md

 To make a robust inference, this module finds an aggregate nearest neighbor network across the 25 runs.
 It then finds communities within this network and core genes within each community.
 It finally produces a spreadsheet with the following information on the nearest neighbor genes:

-['Gene symbol', 'Cluster ID', 'Gene description', 'Frequency of that gene as core in 25 runs', 'Frequency of that gene as the nearest neighbor gene in 25 runs', 'In-degree', 'Out-degree', 'Frequency of that gene as variational in 25 runs', 'Final core Gene']
+['Gene symbol', 'Cluster ID', 'Gene description', 'Frequency of that gene as core in 25 runs', 'Frequency of that gene as the nearest neighbor gene in 25 runs', 'In-degree', 'Out-degree', 'Frequency of that gene as variational in 25 runs', 'Final core Gene']</p>

 ----------------------------------------------------------------------------------------------------------------------------------------